Pu Songling

 Pu Songling (蒲松齡, 5 June 1640 – 25 February 1715) was a Chinese writer during the Qing dynasty, best known as the author of Strange Tales from a Chinese Studio (Liaozhai zhiyi).

 Biography

 Pu was born into a poor merchant family from Zichuan (淄川, in Zibo, Shandong).
 At the age of 18, he received the Xiucai degree in the Imperial examination.
-It was not until he was 71 that he was awarded the Gongsheng ("tribute student") degree for his achievement in literature rather than for passing the Imperial examinations.
+It was not until he was 71 that he was awarded the Gongsheng ("tribute student") degree for his achievement in literature rather than for passing the Imperial exam.

-He spent most of his life working as a private tutor, collecting the stories that were later published in Strange Tales from a Chinese Studio in 1740.
-Some critics attribute the Vernacular Chinese novel Xingshi Yinyuan Zhuan ("Marriage Destinies to Awaken the World") to him.
+He spent most of his life working as a private tutor, collecting stories that were later published in Strange Tales from a Chinese Studio in 1740.
+Some critics attribute the Vernacular Chinese novel Xingshi Yinyuan Zhuan (Marriage Destinies to Awaken the World) to him.